AxOpus/AxOpus.github.io/_drafts/Convolutional-Neural-Networks-Part-1.md

 You can play around with adjusting the kernel values in the notebook, or you can use [this](http://setosa.io/ev/image-kernels/) excellent website.

 So this is all well and good, but this is still quite abstract.
 Let's go through a concrete example.
-If you look at **Example 1.4** in the jupyter notebook you will see two kernels which are the cropped eyes of the image.
+If you look at **Example 1.3** in the jupyter notebook you will see two kernels which are the cropped eyes of the image.
 We go across all the pixels in the image convolving the left eye kernel at each point.
 It can be seen that when the kernel passes over the left eye the output image at this point is extremely bright.
 This means that a left eye has been found in an image.
 A similar behaviour can be seen with the right eye kernel.

 Imagine now we have lots and lots of these kernels, each taking on a separate feature.
 For example, imagine separate kernels for a mouth, nose, left, and right eye of a person.
 Then, if we were to convolve each of this with an image, and all these features were detected, then it is likely that we are looking at an image of a person.

+The most important thing to remember is that the CNN is trying to find the values (weight) for these kernels.
+It is these that are the parameters of the network, and the network will learn these features.

 ### 2.2 Strides
 So far we have been 'sliding' our kernel across the image one pixel at a time.
 This produces an output image which is very close to the same size as our input.
 This is usually beneficial, but on occasion we may be able to move 2 or even 3 pixels at a time, without a significant loss in performance.